 You qualify for a Low-Dose CT lung cancer screening at Owensboro Health if you’re at high risk for lung cancer.

 - You currently smoke or quit within the past 15 years

-- You have a smoking history of at least 30 pack years (meaning you smoked an average of one pack of cigarettes per day for 30 years, or two packs a day for 15 years)
+- You have a smoking history of at least 20 pack years (meaning you smoked an average of one pack of cigarettes per day for 20

 The screening is for people who aren’t experiencing lung cancer symptoms.
 See your primary care provider if you notice potential signs of lung cancer, including frequent coughing, recurrent bronchitis, coughing up blood and shortness of breath.

 During the low-dose CT lung cancer screening, you’ll lie still on your back on a long table.
 The table will slowly move through a round machine that takes pictures of your lungs.
 You won’t feel any pain, and the scan will take less than a minute.